JeremieCrinon/10Heures/README.md

 - -1 - Banned user
 - 0 - Standar non verified user
 - 1 - Standar verified user
-- 2 - Creator (need a standar account and be promoted by an admin)
+- 2 - Creator (need a standar account and be promoted by an admin, so there is no unverified creator)
 - 3 - Non verified administrator (Only the first account created is a non verified administrator, after that, a standar user is promoted as an administrator)
 - 4 - Administrator